 Is Volcano Bay Suitable For Toddlers?

-Volcano Bay is extremely family-friendly much like the other two Universal parks there are areas that are designed for younger children and toddlers.
+Volcano Bay is very family-friendly.
+However, much like the other two Universal parks, some areas are more suited to younger children and toddlers than others.

-This area which is referred to as ‘Tot Tiki Reef’ is clearly signposted around the park and on the maps.
-While there is no designated seating at that area you can find 2 sections nearby at either side of the Honu Ika Moana ride.
+This area, referred to as ‘Tot Tiki Reef’, is signposted around the park and on maps.
+While there is no designated seating in that area, you can find two sections nearby on either side of the Honu Ika Moana ride.

 Is Volcano Bay Open Year Round?

 Volcano Bay is open year-round, so no matter if you are visiting in the offseason or at peak times, you will find a welcome sunbed and thrilling water rides.

 For more up to date hours at different times within the year, you should check the Universal Studios Orlando website for current opening times and schedules for each of the three parks.

 There may be the odd day which Volcano Bay may close due to very cold days in Winter, but these are few and far between.